kubernetes-sigs/gateway-api/geps/gep-5224/index.md

   listeners it is enforced contractually — Listener selection uses the request's initial `Host` header and filter mutations do not feed back into that selection.
 See [Listener Match Invariance](#listener-match-invariance).
-* The v1 experimental surface only applies to HTTP-family listener protocols (`HTTP`, `HTTPS`) and to `HTTPRoute`.
+* The initial API surface only applies to HTTP-family listener protocols (`HTTP`, `HTTPS`) and to `HTTPRoute`.
 The type is designed so that support for `GRPCRoute` and for L4 route kinds can be added later without renaming or restructuring the field.